Compassion is an essential tech skill that needs to be taught as an integral part of tech education.

 The point of compassion isn’t to soften bad news or stressful situations with niceties.
 It’s to come from a place of kindness and understanding, rather than a place of judgment.
 It’s to tell the truth in such a way that you’re allowing others to tell their truths, too.

 I recommend the book Design for Real Life to anyone making things for and with other humans.
 Educators, for example, are always designing, particularly forms.
-Learn how to make compassionate forms that avoid inadvertent cruelty.
+Learn how to make compassionate forms that avoid inadvertent cruelty and exclusion.
 Recognize stress cases, and design for inclusion and real life.

 Real life is complicated.
 It’s full of joy and excitement, sure, but also stress, anxiety, fear, shame, and crisis.
 We might experience harassment or abuse, lose a loved one, become chronically ill, get into an accident, have a financial emergency, or simply be vulnerable for not fitting into society’s expectations.